lpoulain/Crypto_Workshops/lab1/README.md

 But if you examine the ciphertext, you will find that even with a strong encryption used, some patterns can emerge.
 One weakness is that the encryption does not use any randomness, which leaks some information.
 But there are other weaknesses as well.

-Your goal is to remove the "None" access for the user "gworkman" (and only this access) without the Oracle detecting any tampering.
+Your goal is to remove the "None" access for the user "alice" (and only this access) without the Oracle detecting any tampering.